serranoca/GetCleanData/README.md

 o http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-In his research paper “Tidy Data”, Hadley Wickham states that “Tidy datasets provide a standardized way to link the structure of a dataset (its physical layout) with its semantics (its meaning)”.
+In his research paper “Tidy Data” (http://vita.had.co.nz/papers/tidy-data.pdf), Hadley Wickham states that “Tidy datasets provide a standardized way to link the structure of a dataset (its physical layout) with its semantics (its meaning)”.
 Author considers a dataset either messy or tidy depending on how rows, columns and tables are matched up with observations, variable and types.
 In a tidy data:

 o Each variable forms a column